danielzucchi/Dashboard/README.md

 ### Sequence of data events

 React app will start on `localhost:3000`.
 Pages call the backend endpoint to fetch data from SQL database server.
 Data is then pushed to Redux store.
+Redux store holds both sets of data while app is running.

 Components access store via containers.
 Data is processed, filtered down to dumb components and displayed in charts.